xinwuint/r/documents/ryder_dev_v1.md

   |-publish                         publish folder
   |  |-kiosk                        all files to be deployed to BS browser
   |  |-videosite                    all files to be copied to video site wwwroot folder
-  |-videosite                       video site main folder
+  |-videosite                       sub project: video site
   |  |-src
   |  |  |-assets
   |  |  |  |-images